 Got someone who is loving learning their shapes?
 Why not cut cheese into a series of circles, squares and diamonds, which might encourage them to try something different?

 This tactic can also work with favourite colours, or mimicking the texture of familiar and ‘trusted’ foods, opening children up to new culinary horizons.
 For instance you might try making some sweet potato fries or zucchini fries if your little one loves chips.
+There are plenty of creative food ideas for picky toddlers – just use your imagination!

 Keep Things Friendly